Saker233/Automotive_Android/Embedded_Linux_Tasks/Task_3_Booting_via_extlinux.conf/README.md

-# We can boot the QEMU via The extlinux.conf and the boodflow scan command
+# We can boot the QEMU via The extlinux.conf and the bootflow scan command